Here you will find a quick definition of some technical terms.

 Entity: Entities are concrete applications or instances of classes.
 For example, Joe Biden is an entity of the class "Person".
 And "Amsterdam" is an entity of the class "Geographical Place".
 Learn more about entities here.

-Ontology: An ontology is a way of representing knowledge in a form hat can be used for searching, aggregation and inference by humans and computers.
+Ontology: An ontology is a way of representing knowledge in a form that can be used for searching, aggregation and inference by humans and computers.
 An ontology seeks the classification and explanation of entities.
 (Hastings, 2017).
 CIDOC-CRM and DOLCE are examples of ontologies used in the humanities.
 Learn here more about the use of ontologies in Geovistory.

 Persistent Item: A persistent item is an entity that persists over a period, but does not have a time dimension in itself.
 Persistent items are characterized by events (temporal entities) that add a time dimension to a persistent item.
 For example the event "birth" characterizes the beginning of the existence of a person (a person is a persistent item).

 Properties: Properties are connections between entity classes.
 Properties link entities together.
 For example, a person is linked, via the property "has gender", with the class "gender".